Roosje Vos

 Roosje Vos (15 August 1860 – 22 July 1932) was a Dutch seamstress who became an activist in the push for labor protections of working women.
 Founding trade unions and editing journals, she advocated for suffrage, women's economic independence and an eight-hour work day.
-An active member of the socialist party and later the communist party, she ran for election to the Groningen Provincial Council and served from 1919–1927.
+An active member of the socialist party and later the communist party, she ran for election to the Groningen Provincial Council and served from 1919 to 1927.

 Early life

 Roosje Vos was born on 15 August 1860 in Amsterdam, the Netherlands as the fifth child of Schoontje Jacob Fransman, proprietor of a boarding house and the cobbler, Jacob Marcus Vos.
 Vos was six years old when her father died and her mother struggled to support the family.
-Vos was sent to the Jewish Girls’ Orphanage on Rapenburg Street at the age of fourteen, where she remained for nine years, learning to be a seamstress.
+Vos was sent to the Jewish Girls' Orphanage on Rapenburg Street at the age of fourteen, where she remained for nine years, learning to be a seamstress.

 Career

 In 1884, when she left the orphanage, Vos began to work independently for clients, sewing dresses, undergarments and doing mending.
 She lived with two of her sisters in Amsterdam.
 Within ten years, competition from manufacturers forced many self-employed women to join factories involved in creating ready-to-wear goods and Vos joined a workshop.
 Poor working conditions, low pay and long hours, prompted Vos to form the first women's trade union with other dressmakers in 1897, All One (Allen Een).
 Specifically, their actions were prompted by several women being replaced when they protested a pay cut and after attending a meeting of the Free Women's Association, where Wilhelmina Drucker urged that women begin their own trade unions.
-Vos was elected as president of the new organization and wrote articles under the pseudonym "Erve" for their journal, Seamstress’s Messenger (De Naaistersbode).
+Vos was elected as president of the new organization and wrote articles under the pseudonym "Erve" for their journal, Seamstress's Messenger (De Naaistersbode).
 Vos' union activities were well-known and she was terminated from various employment on that basis.

 In 1898, when the National Exhibition of Women's Labour was organized, Vos was a participant at the event, held in The Hague, giving at least two speeches.
 She also organized an exhibit which displayed various garments, the amount workers were paid for creating the pieces and the number of hours they had to work to make them.
 At the conference, feminists and socialists of the newly formed Social Democratic Workers' Party (SDAP) clashed on whether class struggle was more important than equality for all.
 From the socialist standpoint, upper and middle-class women were not suited for work outside the home, and their attempts to lure working-class women into their ranks, were diverting working women from the true purpose of class struggle.
 Vos disputed the claims, writing an editorial, which the socialist organ De Sociaaldemokraat refused to publish, but which was published in Het Volksdagblad.
 Vos expressed that the characterization of women workers by socialists failed to address the reality that they must earn a living and that classes could work together to improve conditions.